 Visitation, Telephone Calls & Correspondence

-Due to the suspension, youth have been approved for additional phone calls and contact with their families.
-DJJ permits phone and video calls to be conducted via state-issued smartphones, tablets, or computers, allowing youth and families to remain connected.
+DJJ remains committed to keeping families connect by continuing phone and video call visitations via state-issued smartphones, tablets, or computers.
 These calls are free and available for parents, guardians, or family members who have approved visitation.
-If you are not currently an approved visitor, please contact your child's facility for more information on how to become approved.
+If you are not currently an approved visitor, please contact your child's facility for more information.